Retro Candy and Sweets: Take a Trip Down Memory Lane

 Share Your Sweets!

 I know we all love candy and I'm eager to hear from others about their favourites.
-To help me and readers rediscover those classics that we may have forgotten, please leave your comment and help us enjoy candy!
+To help me and readers rediscover those classics that we may have forgotten, please leave a comment listing your favourites and help us enjoy more candy!